Lcadman/AdaptiveHoneypot/README.md

 # AdaptiveHoneypot

-AdaptiveHoneypot is a machine learning-driven project that dynamically optimizes the dwell time of cloud-based honeypot containers.
+AdaptiveHoneypot is contextual bandit with reinforcement learning project that dynamically optimizes the dwell time of cloud-based honeypot containers.
 Instead of relying on a fixed duration for honeypot deployment (e.g., 10 minutes), AdaptiveHoneypot analyzes real-time network traffic metrics to determine the optimal time to redeploy honeypots.
 This adaptive approach aims to maximize threat intelligence capture while minimizing resource use and maintaining an effective deception strategy.

 ## Table of Contents